 The subject of “Mixed Drinks” (I use this term for simplicity, inspired by Hugo R. Ensslins recipes collection of 1917, because it is a good designation for the vast spectrum of Cocktails) is something I’m mainly interested in since round about 2008.
 Basically, it all started with a video on Spiegel Online (a german news-website), which used to feature a column called “Einfach Stil” with Werner Theurich.
 In this certain video he attended the Bar Le Lion in Hamburg that had just recently opened at that time and ordered a classic martini.
 Somehow I liked the whole thing (maybe it’s because of a weakness of mine for sophisticatedly presented food and drinks) and since Hamburg was a little bit too far away to spontaneously go there during my exams, I managed to get some ingredients after an extensive online research.
 So I first came onto the topic of “Gin” and tried a few varieties of that spirit.
 Shortly after that I came in touch with Single Malt Whiskies.
 Actually I thought for a long time that I do not really like whisky: when I was 19 years old I had a very bad experience with a cheap Glen Grant, so I never spend a lot of time on whiskies again.
 But when a friend offered me an Islay whiskey (I think it was a 12-year-old Caol Ila) I was absolutely thrilled.
 So my own collection of bottles started to grow and now I am enjoying a good Single Malt every now and then (however I enjoy it pure most of the time and not in a cocktail as frowned upon by whisky-purists).
 Good rum can also be a very fine thing and anyway there are lots of spirits and liqueurs which are really sophisticated products.
 After I went to Hamburg for the first time and visited the Bar Le Lion I was definitely hooked.
 And since I was able to visit renowned bars in London, New York, Tokyo, Hong Kong and other famous metropolises I knew that I have found a matter of my heart.

 In addition to that I purchased a DSLR camera as equipment for a trip through Japan and as a side effect the long-cherished dream to preserve the results of my cooking and drink-mixing came true.
-Again, I want to underline: Just as I am no professional bartender or cook, I’m no professional photographer.
+I have to emphasize: I am not a professional bartender or cook and I’m not a professional photographer either.
 Although I’m always working on trying out new functions and possibilities my camera has to offer (for those interested: it’s a Canon EOS 600D) I certainly won’t come close to the results of a professional food photographer.
 At the end of the day I’m nonetheless usually pleased with my pictures – even though I’ll try, of course, to learn more about photography and raise the level.
 Here I am always open and grateful for new tips and suggestions!

 Do I drink cocktails (or other alcoholic beverages) on a daily basis?